ArnaudBuchholz/reserve/doc/openui5.md

 ![sample app](openui5/sample%20app.png)

-As explained before, the UI5 framework is loaded from the CDN.
+First, the UI5 framework is loaded from the CDN.

 ```html
 <!DOCTYPE html>